Xiupan/FreeshelfProject/README.md

 # README

+During this project, you will build a Ruby on Rails application to collect an index of free programming books online.
+This application will, after three days, allow users to look at the index, add new books, edit books they added, and remove books.

 Day One:
 Allow anyone to create a new book entry
 Books have, at a minimum, a title, author, description, and URL